 Put it on your syllabus in your class schedule.
 Add it towards the end of the semester so you have time to learn it first.
 You don’t need to know everything before the semester starts, you just have to know about a week ahead of them.
 Yes, even teachers procrastinate!

 Academia happens at glacial speeds.
 Still, we can make small changes that won’t disrupt the entire ecosystem.
 If you’re assigning a type specimen project in typography class, why not a little HTML version for that?
 If you don’t know how to do that, you and they will figure it out.
-I think we have to be with being upfront with our students about the fact that we might not have all the answers.
+I think we have to be okay with being upfront with our students about the fact that we might not have all the answers.
 And I know this works because one of the best comments I received on my student evaluations was this: